 Maintaining whole home comfort during the cooler months is one of the top concerns for a lot of people.
 Sure, you’d like that to extend year-round, but when winter gets its coldest, it feels a tad more essential.
-The scenario usually unfolds like this: your local Kutztown weatherperson is forecasting the coldest day of the year and your furnace decides to stop working.
+The scenario usually unfolds like this: your local Kutztown and Breinigsville weatherperson is forecasting the coldest day of the year and your furnace decides to stop working.
 Now there’s no need to panic and call a furnace technician quite yet.
 There are a few things you can check on your own before calling them.

 - Ensure your thermostat is set to “heat” – sure, it sounds obvious, but it’s easy to forget to set your thermostat to the correct mode.
 Whether it’s an inadvertent change while cleaning or you had an unexpected spike in temperatures for a few days and didn’t need your thermostat, double check your thermostat’s setting.

 - Check your filter – one of the most common causes of furnaces turning off suddenly is a dirty filter.
 When furnace filters get too dirty, air cannot pass through them as effortlessly.
 The furnace can detect this and will shut off the system.
 If you have an older furnace, it may not detect the problem and cause an even bigger headache.
 Newer furnaces have been crafted to pick up on this issue and have an easier time shutting the system down before it causes any further issues.
 Getting in the routine of changing your furnace filter every month can make certain you don’t wake up to a frigid house.